 The following are frequently asked questions concerning the motor carrier registration.
-The guidance below is referenced in Chapter 4901:02 of the Ohio Administrative Code
+The guidance below is referenced in Chapter 4901:02 of the Ohio Administrative Code.

 Intrastate (Ohio-only) operations

-Coming December 7 - new online process for motor carrier registration
+New online process for motor carrier registration

 Q – I am starting a new trucking business and operate as a for-hire carrier in Ohio.
 I will be hauling metal scrap, recycled paper and construction debris.
 What do I need to do in terms of filling out paperwork with the PUCO?

 A – First, apply for an intrastate USDOT number from the Federal Motor Carrier Safety Administration.
 Then, submit an intrastate registration application with the PUCO for a Certificate of Public Convenience and Necessity (CPCN).
 As you start this process your insurance company will also need to file your proof of insurance with the PUCO.
 Once these steps are complete you will receive a CPCN which you will need to renew annually.
 (The renewal period is May 1-June 30.)
 Finally, you will need to keep the company and insurance information you have on file with the PUCO current throughout the duration of your business.

 Q – When do I have to file my annual PUCO (intrastate) registration?

 A – The renewal period for intrastate applications is from May 1-June 30.

 Q – Where can I get an application form to file my PUCO intrastate renewal?

 Q – What is a CPCN?